-

 Bipolar Affective Disorder

 Bipolar Affective Disorder Bipolar Affective Disorder is formerly called manic-depressive illness (MDI).
-B.A.D is severe and persistent condition that causes serious lifelong struggle and challenge.
+B.A.D is a severe and persistent condition that causes serious lifelong struggle and challenge.
 Bipolar affective disorder is a mental health condition characterized by mood swings, from deep and prolonged low mood (profound depression) to extreme euphoria (mania), with intervening normal periods.
-Episodes of…
+Episodes…

 Mood Disorders in Children and Adolescents